BeratDM/BTrader-Backend-Showcase/README.md

 ## This repository showcases some of the classes and systems of my project BTrader

 BTrader is a program that creates, deploys, and moderates an unlimited number of trade bots to trade in the cryptocurrency market on any coin and at any time interval using limitlessly expandable trading strategies.
-Deployed on an AWS server running 24/7, It has made more than 250 successful trades in 2024 for my personal use and is cleansed of any bugs as far as I've explored.
+Deployed on an AWS server running 24/7, it has made more than 250 successful trades in 2024 for my personal use and is cleansed of any bugs as far as I've explored.

 As for now, I will not be sharing the full project as open source.
-I believe this much of the codebase should be enough to satisfy some of the curiosity of people who want to build a similar project and guide them while also showcasing my skills.
+I believe this much of the codebase should be enough to satisfy some of the curiosity of people who want to build a similar project and guide them, while providing a look into one of my works.
-While systems in this repository are fully functional, they are meant to be used with other systems therefore might be incomplete without.
+While systems in this repository are fully functional, they are meant to be used with other systems; therefore, small parts can be non-functional without them.

 The repository contains the following:

 - Flask app connecting the backend to frontend in `app.py`.
 - The bTrader class to handle real-time trading on the market in `btrader.py`.
-Asynchronicity and multithreaded architecture.
+Asynchronicity and multithreaded architecture for every trader and every market calculation, allowing traders to concurrently work and keep updated about the market while running multiple evaluations at the same time without missing a beat.
 - The strategy interface and two strategy implementations with both real-time and backtesting classes.
 - bTraderManager class to handle multiple traders in `btmanager.py`
-- Structures of environment variables.
+- Structures of environment variables. (later adopted [doppler](https://www.doppler.com/) for increased security)

-Some of the missing parts in this repository:
+Some of the excluded parts in this repository:

 - Client connections for authorization handling and order processing through the cryptocurrency exchange.
-- Trade pair price step adjustments(10<sup>-18</sup> precision), auto order safety for up to %10 account balance deficit.
+- Trade pair price step adjustments(10<sup>-18</sup> precision), auto order safety for up to a desired(e.g. %10) target balance deficit.
 - Backtesting with historical data using any date-span, trade pair, interval, strategy.
 - Frontend.
 - Log handling.